-Information regarding financial instruments is vital to investors and operators alike, as it provides insight into the uncertainties related to financial assets and financial obligations including the exposure to uncertainties arising from these to the entity and how they are managed.
-Such information can influence an investor’s assessment of the financial position and financial performance, as well as provide insight into the amount, timing, and uncertainty of an entity’s future cash flows.
+Information regarding financial instruments is vital to stakeholders and operators alike, as it provides insight into the risks related to financial assets and financial obligations including the exposure to risks arising from these to the entity and how they are managed.
+Such information can influence an investor’s assessment of the financial position and financial performance, as well as provide insight into the amount, timing, and risk of an entity’s future cash flows.

-It is common for firms to apply derivatives in managing interest rate uncertainty, credit uncertainty, and uncertainties associated with fluctuating industry prices of investments.
+It is common for firms to apply derivatives in managing interest rate risk, credit risk, and risks associated with fluctuating industry prices of investments.

 A financial instrument is any contract that gives rise to both a financial asset of one entity and a financial obligation or equity instrument of another entity.